gammapy/gammapy/docs/time/period.rst

 the period of an intrinsic periodic behaviour.

-The result's significance can be estimated in terms of a false alarm probability (FAP) with the respective function of the `astropy.stats.LombScargle`-class.
+The result's significance can be estimated in terms of a false alarm probability (FAP) with the respective function of the `astropy.timeseries.LombScargle`-class.
 It computes the probability of the highest periodogram peak being observed by chance if the underlying light curve would consist of Gaussian white-noise only.